MakersPlace/ai_or_not/README.md

 ```
 [Huggingface Model](https://huggingface.co/konerusudhir/ai-or-not-model)

+# Limitations of the Model
+1. The goal of the model is to detect Low effort AI generated images.
+2. If multiple post processing steps are applied to images after AI generation, model might not be good
+   on detecting these type of images.

 # Training
 Please set below env variables before running the training pipeline(pipeline.py).
 Training details and Dataset tar files will be released in coming weeks.